arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Are comments in code useful?
 * What is the difference between design and architecture?
 * Why in TDD tests are written before code?
 * C++ supports multiple inheritance, and Java allows a class to implement multiple interfaces.
 What impact does using these facilities have on orthogonality?
 Is there a difference in impact between using multiple inheritance and multiple interfaces?
 Is there a difference between using delegation and using inheritance?
-[This question is from The Pragmatic Programmer, by Andrew .Hunt and David Thomas]
+[This question is from The Pragmatic Programmer, by Andrew Hunt and David Thomas]
 * Pros and cons of holding domain logic in Stored Procedures.
 * Why does array index start with '0' in most of the languages?